Industry Expertise · May 21, 2024

 A design-build partnership with a general contractor is a time-tested way for architects to grow their business.
 If that's your interest, identify four or five firms you'd like to work with and arrange an introductory call.
 Consider all firm types you could cultivate a win-win relationship with, such as other architecture firms with different specialization areas that would enable you to offer wider or deeper service offerings.
 Also consider nonprofit or community initiatives that may not directly produce income but can provide significant exposure.

-By thinking creatively and doing what your competitors are not, you can generate sustainable income in a low-demand period and overcome the architecture business challenges your peers are facing.
+By thinking creatively and doing what your competitors are not, you can generate sustainable income and overcome the architecture business challenges your peers are facing.

 Insights